TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/EventDispatcher/Index.rst

    and to move it into an appropriate folder like :php:`Classes/Database/Event` to easily discover events provided by a package.
 Be careful about the context that should be exposed.

-3. Emitters (TYPO3 Core or Extension authors) should always use *Dependency Injection* to receive the EventDispatcher object as a constructor argument, where possible, by adding a type declaration for :php:`Psr\EventDispatcher\EventDispatcherInterface`.
+3. Emitters (`TYPO3 Core`:pn: or Extension authors) should always use *Dependency Injection* to receive the EventDispatcher object as a constructor argument, where possible, by adding a type declaration for :php:`Psr\EventDispatcher\EventDispatcherInterface`.

-Any kind of event provided by TYPO3 Core falls under TYPO3's Core API deprecation policy, except for its constructor arguments, which may vary.
-Events that should only be used within TYPO3 Core, are marked as :php:`@internal`, just like other non-API parts of TYPO3, but :php:`@internal` events will be avoided whenever technically possible.
+Any kind of event provided by `TYPO3 Core`:pn: falls under the `TYPO3 Core`:pn: API deprecation policy, except for its constructor arguments, which may vary.
+Events that should only be used within `TYPO3 Core`:pn:, are marked as :php:`@internal`, just like other non-API parts of `TYPO3`:pn:, but :php:`@internal` events will be avoided whenever technically possible.